sbamin/canineglioma/docs/figures/F2D.md

 >Clonality of potential driver genes with respect to intra-tumor heterogeneity as measured with Shannon entropy.

+??? error "Error: unexpected symbol in...`who_subtype`..."
+    Prefer runnning code in RStudio.
+This error does not appear when running code in RStudio but pops up when running on command-line R. Likely due to font ligatures and/or use of of line breaks.

 ```r
 fig_2D <- ggplot(merged_ccf_vaf_df %>%
     ## Pediatric LGG has minimal somatic